 Other important health risks

-Gastroesophageal reflux or severe heartburn, urinary incontinence, venous problems of the legs, lower back pain, and disability from degenerative arthritis and disk disease have also been linked to being severely overweight.
+Other complications associated with obesity include urinary incontinence, venous problems of the legs, lower back pain, and disability from degenerative arthritis and disk disease have also been linked to being severely overweight.
 Other problems, including joint pain and hypoventilation, or shortness of breath, are significantly improved or reversed by weight loss.